 RSP specification(s) as apply to the flight, using designator(s) with no space.
-Multiple and distance from a location with an authorised abbreviation: e.g. DEP/BN090120.

-RSP specifications are separated by a space.
+Multiple RSP specifications are separated by a space.
 Example: RSP180 RSP400.

+Nor specifications are separated by a space.
+Example, Nor 100 Nor 400.

-DEP/ When ZZZZ has been entered in Item 13 followed by latitude and longitude or bearing and distance from a location with an authorised abbreviation: e.g. DEST/2730S15327E.
+When ZZZZ has been entered in Item 13 followed by latitude and longitude or bearing and distance from a location with an authorised abbreviation: e.g. DEP/BN090120.

-DEST/ When ZZZZ has been entered in Item 16 followed by latitude and longitude or bearing
+DEST/ When ZZZZ has been entered in Item 16 followed by latitude and longitude or bearing and distance from a location with an authorised abbreviation: e.g. DEST/2730S15327E.